Calculate Your Pool Volume

 How to use the Pool Volume Calculator?

-To get the total volume of a pool you need to enter in the following items:
+To get the total volume of a pool, you need to enter the following items:

-1. Length: How long is your pool.
-If it's a custom pool this may be harder to determine so we suggest going from the longest endpoints.
+- Length: How long is your pool?
+If it’s a custom pool, this may be harder to determine, so we suggest going from the longest endpoints.

-3. Shallow End: It's important you measure the amount of water for this calculation and not the height of the pool itself.
-You should only measure how high it can be.
+- Shallow End: It’s important you measure the amount of water for this calculation and not the height of the pool itself.
+You should only measure how high it can be

-4. Deep End: Similar to our calculation on shallow end you should calculate from the highest point you see the water.
+- Deep End: Similar to our calculation on the shallow end, you should calculate from the highest point you see the water.

 Pool Volume Calculation Explained

-Here is a great tool to calculate the volume or capacity of your pool.
+Here is a great tool for calculating your pool’s volume or capacity.
 Important!
 Remember to measure from the depth of the water rather than the height of your wall.

 More complicated pool shapes will require multiple calculations and adding them together.
 For more detailed information on the calculations, read more below the calculator.
 For additional help, contact a swimming pool professional.